-Demonstrators blockade a drilling team that plans to investigate Fulbeck airfield in Lincolnshire for the shallow burial of nuclear waste, 1987.
-The plans were abandoned before the General Election in June that year.
+Demonstrators blockade a drilling team that plans to investigate whether Fulbeck airfield in Lincolnshire could be used for the shallow burial of nuclear waste in 1987.
+The plans were abandoned before the June General Election later that year.

 The right to protest

 Roadbuilding through Twyford Down sparked a struggle over the right to protest.
-Tony Juniper, here at the Twyford Mass Trespass in 1993, was Friends of the Earth's director from 2002-2008.
+Tony Juniper, here at the Twyford Mass Trespass in 1993, went on to become Friends of the Earth's director from 2002-2008.

-Friends of the Earth's litmus paper billboard changed colour to highlight the effects of acid rain.
-The poster won a BBC design award in 1994.
-Leading the UK's first campaign on acid rain, we persuaded the Government to accept the need to cut the emissions responsible.
+In 1994, we used a series of billboards to highlight the problem of acid rain.
+Leading the UK's first campaign on acid rain, we persuaded the government to accept the need to cut the emissions responsible.

 Mahogany is Murder

-Animal Magic presenter Johnny Morris (in spectacles, centre) among locals opposing construction of the Newbury Bypass, 1996.
-The road cut through 5 nationally important wild habitats.
-The broad-based campaign against it helped force a major rethink of government roadbuilding plans.
+Local communities campaigned together in 1996 to oppose the construction of the Newbury Bypass, a road that cut through five nationally important wild habitats.
+The campaign helped force a major rethink of government roadbuilding plans.

-Comedian Ben Elton (centre) at Fuming Mad rally, Trafalgar Square, 1997 – in support of legal measures to tackle the impacts of burgeoning traffic.
+Comedian Ben Elton (centre) joins a 1997 rally to tackle the impacts of increased traffic.
 Drafted and promoted by Friends of the Earth, the Green Party and Plaid Cymru, the Road Traffic Reduction Act became law in 1997.

-Friends of the Earth worked with, among others, Age Concern to press for an end to poorly insulated homes.
+In the late 90s we worked with Age Concern and others to press for an end to poorly insulated homes.
 The Warm Homes and Energy Conservation Act was passed in 2000.